Tammy Kemp, Judge Who Sentenced Amber Guyger, Gets Backlash For Hugging Her, Giving Her A Bible

 On September 6, 2018, Guyger, an off-duty Dallas Police Department patrol officer, entered the Dallas, Texas, apartment of Botham Jean and shot and killed him.
 Guyger would later say that the thought she was entering her own apartment and, on seeing Jean, believed he was an intruder.

 During her trial, residents of the apartment building said that the floors of the building all had similar floor plans and looked exactly the same, a situation that could have led to Guyger’s confusion about where she was.
 However, the prosecution alleged that Guyger was distracted, having exchanged text messages with her lover in the moments leading up to the killing.
-Further, she didn’t follow Dallas Police Department policy and call for backup.
+Further, she didn’t follow the Dallas Police Department policy and call for backup.

 Hugging The Defendant